JonasDeBoeck/crypto-info-cloner/assignment/chunk_creator_application_requirements.md

 ## Goal

-The goal of this application is to verify incoming tasks, chunk the task up in chunks based on a config setting, put the chunks on the `todo-chunks` topic and await the result from the `finished-chunks`
+The goal of this application is to verify incoming tasks, chunk the task up in chunks based on a config setting, put the chunks on the `todo-chunks` topic and await the result from the `finished-chunks`.

 ## Data flow

-This application will consume the `todo-tasks` topic.
-When a message arrives, it'll be responsible for:
+When a message arrives on the `todo-tasks`, it'll be responsible for:

  1. Checking whether it doesn't overlap with current tasks, if so emit a `AssignmentMessages.TaskResponse` with the `:TASK_CONFLICT` status.
  2. If there are no problems, create a task, divide it up into chunks (and put everything in the database).
 After that, it put those chunks (that need to be cloned) on the `todo-chunks` topic.